Personal income and spending October 2024

-• Solid consumer spending momentum is backed by robust income growth.
-Both real disposable income and real consumer spending growth grew 3.1% year over year (y/y) last month.
-Looking ahead, though, slower monthly income momentum should lead to more cautious consumer spending with real consumer spending growing 2.3% annualized in Q4, after a 3.7% advance in Q3.
+• Looking at the broader trend, consumer spending momentum remains well supported by robust income growth though momentum eased a little in October.
+Real disposable income grew 2.7% year over year (y/y) last month while real consumer spending rose 3.0% y/y.
+Slower monthly income momentum should lead to more cautious consumer spending in the coming months with real consumer spending likely to grow 2.5% annualized in Q4, after a 3.5% advance in Q3.

-• On the inflation front, the headline personal consumption expenditures (PCE) deflator rose 0.2% m/m while the core PCE deflator climbed 0.3% m/m in September, in line with expectations.
-As a result, headline PCE inflation ticked down to 2.1% y/y — its lowest since February 2021 and essentially in line with the Fed’s 2% target — while core inflation remained steady at 2.7% y/y.
-We anticipate the Fed’s favored inflation gauge, the deflator for PCE, will rebound toward 2.4% y/y by year-end due to unfavorable base effects.
-Meanwhile, core PCE inflation is likely to end the year around 2.7% y/y.
+• On the inflation front, the headline personal consumption expenditures (PCE) deflator rose 0.2% m/m while the core PCE deflator — the Federal Reserve’s preferred inflation gauge — climbed 0.3% m/m in October, in line with expectations.
+As a result, headline PCE inflation rose 0.2ppt to 2.3% y/y after reaching its lowest point since February 2021 – while core inflation ticked up 0.1ppt to 2.8% y/y.

 The views reflected in this article are the views of the author(s) and do not necessarily reflect the views of Ernst & Young LLP or other members of the global EY organization.